DIY Vinegar Bed Bug Killer

 An Experiment with Vinegar

 I obtained a couch from someone with a bed bug problem.
-A man with a barn was kind enough to let me do this experiment in one of his old barns (it was going to be torn down anyway).
-Thanks Mr. B!
+A man with a barn was kind enough to let me do this experiment there.
+Thanks, Mr. B!

 - This took three people four hours, but the results were promising.
 We observed only one small bed bug in a week.
 We missed the eggs, however.
 Vinegar has nearly no residual effect and does not work on eggs.